rsdmu/rsdmu-website/src/data/work/livs-pluralistic-alignment.md

 ---
-title: "Inclusive by Design?
-Steering AI to Visualize Inclusive Spaces"
+title: "Co-Creating the City We See: Aligning AI to Reflect Diverse, Intersectional, and Place-Specific Visions of Inclusion"
 date: "2025-08-10"
 path: "livs-pluralistic-alignment"
 type: "work"